Is self-employment right for me?

 • You could end up working long hours and spending less time with your family.

-• You'll be responsible for your own tax affairs and pension.
+• The responsibility for your own tax affairs and pension.

-• You’ll have to go out and find customers or clients for yourself.
+• Having to go out and find customers or clients for yourself.

 Looking ahead

-If you are contemplating self-employment a useful exercise could be to evaluate how you would like your future to change because of taking this step.
+When contemplating self-employment, a useful exercise could be to evaluate how you would like your future to change because of taking this step.

 Think about how you want to see your business growing and developing.
 Will you take on more staff or could you franchise your business and create an income stream that way too?

 You might also want to consider working with others in partnership in your new enterprise.
-Having partner(s) can provide support in both setting up and running a business, as you can divide and conquer while playing to each other’s strengths.
+Having one or more partners can help in both setting up and running a business.
+This is because you can divide and conquer while playing to each other’s strengths.

 You'll need the right personal qualities and business skills to make a success of self-employment.
 Try to assess your character and ask colleagues, friends and family to give you an honest view of your qualities.